marvisvault/marvis-vault/docs/quickstart.md

 - How the CLI works internally to route commands and handle errors
 - Best practices for using the CLI effectively

-You now have a solid understanding of the current CLI Interface!
-Now you are fully prepped to go build!
+You now have a solid understanding of the Quickstart!
+If you want to learn more go to [Tutorial](index.md).

 ---